dotnet/fsharp/docs/reusing-typechecking-results.md

 ## Testing and benchmarking

 We should have a compiler switch for this: applying it to current typechecking tests shouldn't make any difference in results.
-Tests should test that restored cached results + reusing them should be equivalent to fresh typecheck results.
+Tests should test that restored cached results + reusing them should be equivalent to fresh typechecking results.

 Benchmarks should be added or run at every stage to the `FCSBenchmarks` project.
 A good inspiration can be workflow-style tests for updating files done by @0101 in Transparent Compiler.